-(Last Updated on : 15/12/2015)
+(Last Updated on : 07/07/2017)

 Types of Diabetes Mellitus

+.
+There are three major types of diabetes: Type 1 Diabetes, Type 2 Diabetes and Gestational Diabetes.
 All types of diabetes mellitus have something in common.
 With diabetes mellitus, either the body does not make enough insulin or it cannot use the insulin it does produce, or a combination of both.

 There are several factors considered the probable causes of Diabetes Mellitus or Madhumeha.
 Diabetes is mainly of two types namely Type 1 Diabetes and Type 2 Diabetes and the causes may vary in case of these two types.
 However, there are a few common factors that contribute to the formation of both Type 1 and Type 2 Diabetes.
 The most common causes of Diabetes Mellitus or Madhumeha include hereditary or inherited traits, age, poor diet

-Treatment of Diabetes in Ayurveda
+Treatment of Diabetes Mellitus

 , etc. are utilised for treating diabetes.
 Apart from these, several home remedies and dietary regulations are also followed for getting relief from diabetes.
-In Ayurveda, the medicinal herbs

 Diabetes Mellitus is considered one of the principal causes of death